GE Video Debunked By BEAT

-First a little context.
+But first a little context.
 Over the past few years, GE was forced by EPA and the courts to remove some of its PCBs from two miles of the Housatonic River in Pittsfield.
 Now the EPA is deciding how best to approach the cleanup of the rest of the river.
 The cost to GE, which could be substantial, will depend on decisions made by EPA and the courts.
 GE’s video is part of a well financed and choreographed appeal to public opinion in the hope that we, the public, will put pressure on EPA to require as little as possible from GE.

 The first three minutes of the video are devoted to painting a picture of the river as a wild and scenic waterway that should be cherished and protected from change.
 It begins with sweet sounds of music playing as the waters rush by.
 A soothing and nurturing female voice begins the narrative as an autumn leaf floats slowly down the river.
 There is little in the way of details or specifics.
 Those will come later.
 This is clearly a stage-setting introduction.
 It is meant to define the task at hand, and to introduce GE as the caring and nurturing party in the debate.

 OK.
 Let’s stop right there.
-BEAT doesn’t have money to pay people to play violins or to hire voice talent, but we do have a nine-year history of working to protect the river.
+BEAT doesn’t have money to pay people to play violins or to hire voice talent, but we do have a 13-year history of working to protect the river.
 My first reaction to the introduction is to observe that whatever health the Housatonic River has, it has despite the abuse meted out by GE.
 For GE to present itself as the river’s caretaker is an insult to those organizations, BEAT included, who work day in and day out to actually protect the river.